SenpaiHunters/SpotOn/README.md

 <br>

-d.
+c.
 Non-codeable themes
 Here, you can change the lyrics color, lyrics font size, or (with SpotOn, which makes this feature actually useful), change the color of the navigation bar (NB), and now playing bar (NPB).

 ![non codedable themes](Resources/images/non-codetheme.png)

 <br>

-e.
+d.
 Hotkeys
 SpotOn comes with full customisable hotkeys, Play/Pause and Skip/Reverse with your Media Keys!
 All changeable at `chrome://extensions/shortcuts`

 | Name                     | Hotkey               | Defaults |